Nodone00/bf6-elevator/README.md

 The teleport system works best when the top cabin is essentially a translated copy of the bottom cabin.

-**NOTE**: If you are rotating the objects in Godot, they may becomes misplace when they are moved.
+**NOTE**: If you are rotating the objects in Godot, they may become misplaced when they are moved.
 This is a Portal limitation of mod.MoveObjectOverTime.

 ### 2. Start all four doors in the open position